Fort Carson: Census Designated Place

 The Fort Carson census-designated place (CDP) includes the developed portion of Fort Carson located in El Paso County, Colorado, United States.
 The CDP is a part of the Colorado Springs, CO Metropolitan Statistical Area.
 The Colorado Springs post office (Zip Codes 80902 and 80913) serves Fort Carson postal addresses.
-At the United States Census 2010, the population of the Fort Carson CDP was 13,813, while the population of the 80902 ZIP Code Tabulation Area (ZCTA) was 12,289 and the 80913 ZCAT was 2,988.
+At the 2020 United States census, the population of the Fort Carson CDP was 17,693.

 Geography

 The Fort Carson CDP has an area of 72.515 km2, including 0.075 km2 of water.